opnfv/functest/docs/testing/user/configguide/index.rst

 pre-installed into the Docker images.
 This allows running Functest on any platform.

-The automated mechanisms inside the Functest Docker container will:
+The automated mechanisms inside the Functest Docker containers will:

-  * Retrieve OpenStack credentials
   * Prepare the environment according to the System Under Test (SUT)
   * Perform the appropriate functional tests
-  * Push the test results into the OPNFV test result database
+  * Push the test results into the OPNFV test result database (optional)

+The OpenStack credentials file must be provided to the container.

-This Docker image can be integrated into CI or deployed independently.
+These Docker images can be integrated into CI or deployed independently.

-Please note that the Functest Docker container has been designed for OPNFV, however, it would be possible to adapt it to any OpenStack based VIM + controller environment, since most of the test cases are integrated from upstream communities.
+Please note that the Functest Docker images have been designed for OPNFV, however, it would be possible to adapt them to any OpenStack based VIM + controller environment, since most of the test cases are integrated from upstream communities.